Chipstead to Kingswood Walk

 Additional Notes

-Two significant changes were made in 2019: the set of options was simplified and the direction of the loops around Shabden Park and Mugswell reversed, partly for aesthetic reasons and also to make the walk slightly more balanced.
-If following the route on a map you could of course choose to do these loops in either direction.
+In 2019 the direction of the loops around Shabden Park and Mugswell was reversed, partly for aesthetic reasons and also to make the walk slightly more balanced.
+If following the route on a map you could of course do these loops in either direction.

 Transport

-Chipstead and Kingswood are adjacent stations on the Tattenham Corner line, which has a half-hourly service from London Bridge (hourly Sun, when you need to change at Purley), with journey times of around 45 minutes.
+Chipstead and Kingswood are adjacent stations on the Tattenham Corner line, which has a half-hourly service from London Bridge (hourly on Sundays, when you need to change at Purley), with journey times of around 45 minutes.
 All the stations on this branch line are in TfL Zone 6.

-There are no bus routes in the area but the nature of the route means that you are never too far from one of these stations if you want to abandon the walk.
+There are no bus routes in the area but you are never too far from one of these stations if you want to abandon the walk.

-The small car park “for railway users only” at Chipstead station costs around £7 Mon–Fri but is free after 5pm and at weekends (2024).
-Car drivers might prefer to start from the large free car park off Holly Lane, near where the walk route enters Banstead Wood.
+The small car park “for railway users only” at Chipstead station costs around £7 Mon–Fri but is free after 5pm and at weekends (2025).
+A good alternative is the large free car park off Holly Lane, near where the walk route enters Banstead Wood.

 Suggested Train

-Take the train nearest to 10:00 from London Bridge to Chipstead.
+Take the train nearest to 10:00 from London Bridge to Chipstead, or an hour later if doing an Alternative Walk from Kingswood.

 Train Times